 Core | 4 | 16 |

-Electives | 2 | 8 |
+Electives | At least two dependent on credit hours | 8 |

 Internship | At least one internship of up to six weeks duration must be satisfactorily completed as a graduation requirement | 2 |

-Introduction to Research Methods | 1 | 2 |
+Introduction to research methods | 1 | 2 |

-Research Thesis | 1 | 8 |
+Research thesis | 1 | 8 |

 ---|---|---|

-STADS701 |
+SDS799 |

 Probability and Statistics

-Mathematical statistics is crucial because it forms the backbone of data analysis and enable the development of models to infer, describe, and predict real-world phenomena.
+Assumed knowledge: Calculus and linear algebra.
+A calculus-based introduction to probability theory.
+An introductory course in statistics is recommended.
+Course description: Mathematical statistics is crucial because it forms the backbone of data analysis and enable the development of models to infer, describe, and predict real-world phenomena.
 It provides the theoretical foundation needed to understand complex data sets, evaluate uncertainty, and make informed decisions.
 The course is an attempt to provide a reasonable balance between mathematical rigor and statistical practice.
 It provides a detailed account on the foundations of statistics and the required basics of probability theory but also emphasizes the applicability of statistics to real-world problems. |

 4 |

-STADS702 |
+SDS7102 |

 Linear Models and Extensions

-Linear models (LM) and generalized linear models (GLM) are central to data science.
+Assumed knowledge: Calculus and linear algebra.
+A calculus-based introduction to probability theory, An introductory course in statistics is recommended.
+Course description: Linear models (LM) and generalized linear models (GLM) are central to data science.
 These models are critical for analyzing complex data sets, enabling accurate predictions and providing insights into underlying patterns and trends.
 They facilitate decision making and strategy development in various fields such as finance, healthcare, and social sciences.
 In this course we present a modern introduction to regression, covering the basics of classical inference methods and introducing newer results from sparse estimation (LASSO). |

 4 |

-STADS703 |
+SDS7103 |

 Data Analysis and Visualization

-This course offers a deep dive into advanced techniques in data analysis, focusing on density estimation, clustering, dimension reduction, visualization and practical problem-solving in data science.
+Assumed knowledge: Familiarity with the fundamental concepts of linear algebra, real analysis, probability theory and statistical inference, and linear model and extension.
+Course description: This course offers a deep dive into advanced techniques in data analysis, focusing on density estimation, clustering, dimension reduction, visualization and practical problem-solving in data science.
 Students will explore diverse methods for density estimation, including histograms and kernels, and delve into the intricacies of clustering techniques such as K-means, mixture models, hierarchical clustering, and spectral clustering.
 The course also covers various dimension reduction and visualization methods like principal component analysis (PCA), kernel PCA, t-SNE, and autoencoders.
 Moreover, students will tackle practical challenges in data science, including outlier detection, handling missing values, and proposing an interpretation of machine learning models.
 Through practical exercises and real-world examples, students will develop essential skills for analyzing complex datasets and extracting valuable insights. |

 4 |

-STADS704 |
+SDS7104 |

 Prediction and Forecasting

-This intensive course provides a comprehensive exploration of advanced statistical learning techniques for prediction and forecasting.
+Assumed knowledge: Fundamental course on mathematical statistics.
+Course description: This intensive course provides a comprehensive exploration of advanced statistical learning techniques for prediction and forecasting.
 Through a blend of theoretical understanding and hands-on implementation, students will delve into fundamental concepts such as model evaluation metrics, penalized regressions, support vector machines, ensemble methods, and specialized algorithms for time series data. |

 4 |

-Course Title | Credit Hours | |
+Code | Course title | Credit hours |

 ---|---|---|

-AI702 |
+AI7101 |

-Deep Learning
+Introduction to Deep Learning

 DS701 |